redbear/STM32-Arduino/README.md

 # Install Driver (only for Windows)

-Connect the Duo to your Windows PC and install the driver from the "driver/windows" folder.
+Connect the Duo to your Windows PC using the USB port and install the driver from the "driver/windows" folder.

 # Setup Arduino IDE